 MESSAGE FROM THE FOUNDER - 2020

-In 2015, after becoming exceedingly sick and tired of seeing all the waste and uncollected garbage in our neighborhoods, water ways and the streets, i finally decided to take a career sabbatical to establish Clean Up Kenya.
+In 2015, after becoming exceedingly sick and tired of seeing all the waste and uncollected garbage in our neighbourhoods, waterways and the streets, I finally decided to take a career sabbatical to establish Clean Up Kenya.

 I had been musing over the idea for a couple of years now.
 Especially since I had in recent years been involved as part of my consultancy work in helping communities across East Africa to organize service projects, some of which were cleanups.

-When Clean Up Kenya was established, the initial focus was on documenting the state of public sanitation in the country and making the content widely available online with the goal of increasing visibility on issues, leading to appropriate interventions from authorities and other stakeholders.
+When Clean Up Kenya was established, the initial focus was to document the state of public sanitation in the country and make the content widely available online to increase visibility on issues, leading to appropriate interventions from duty bodies and other stakeholders.

-The scope of our work has also gradually expanded to include issues such as gaps in public sanitation regulatory frameworks, inadequate investment in waste management infrastructure for both solid and liquid waste, improper management of commissioned dumpsites, role of the private sector in solutions building, issues of Extended Producer Responsibility, among others.
+The scope of our work has also gradually expanded to include issues such as gaps in public sanitation regulatory frameworks, inadequate investment in waste management infrastructure for both solid and liquid waste, improper management of commissioned dumpsites, the role of the private sector in solutions building, issues of Extended Producer Responsibility particularly for some fractions of plastics, among others.